Prevent the spread of germs on your children’s toys

 - Submerge, wipe or spray with a solution consisting of one tablespoon of chlorine bleach for every one gallon of warm water.
-Chlorine bleach is recommended since it is readily available, inexpensive, effective and safe in proper dilution.
+Chlorine bleach is recommended since it is readily available, inexpensive, effective, and safe in proper dilution.

 - For toys that can be immersed, pour the sanitizing solution in a large basin or sink.
-Remove all visible debris from the surface of the toys, and allow the toys to soak for one to five minutes to achieve sanitization.
+Remove all visible debris from the surface of the toys and allow the toys to soak for one to five minutes to achieve sanitization.

-- Machine wash the soft toys in hot water (at least 140-160 degrees Fahrenheit or 60-71.1 degrees Celsius) using bleach if fabrics are white.
+- For soft toys, pre-wash to remove visible debris.
+Then wash with detergent/bleach.
+Discard if necessary.
+Machine wash the soft toys in hot water (at least 140 to 160 degrees Fahrenheit or 60 to 71.1 degrees Celsius) using bleach if fabrics are white.